26 Jun Wristlet purse crochet free pattern

 You may steam with iron your crochet piece through cotton cloth to make it straight and even.

-3. Sc in the back loop AND 3d loop of all 31 st around, do not join the round, continue to work in a spiral way and move stitch marker as needed.
+Round 3: Sc in the back loop AND third loop of all 32 st around, do not join the round, continue to work in a spiral way.

 Finish off and weave ends.